-About Jieun and Martin’s ministries
+About Jieun and Myung’s ministries

-From its rugged coasts to its high mountains to its bustling cities, Taiwan truly is beautiful and boasts at least16 indigenous people groups.
-Some of these groups may have been on Taiwan for at least 10,000 years.
+From its rugged coasts to its high mountains to its bustling cities, Taiwan truly is beautiful and boasts at least 16 indigenous people groups.
+Some of these groups may have been in Taiwan for at least 10,000 years.
 The Hakka people emigrated from China 400 years ago, while other more recent immigrants arrived in Taiwan with Chiang Kai-Shek in 1949.
-More recently, many people from southeast Asia have come to Taiwan for work.
+More recently, many people from Southeast Asia have come to Taiwan for work.
 The diversity of people groups, languages, and cultures makes Taiwan a dynamic multicultural country.

-About Martin and Jieun
+About Myung and Jieun

-Martin – March 20
+Myung (Martin) – March 20